Lecturing is what professors do. Preachers preach. Sellers are expected to ‘sales’ talk.

 2.)
 It Reveals What Clients REALLY Want.

+While its true that you want to increase your solar sales, remember that you're there to address the problems that made them consider to go solar.
 When you let your prospects talk, you gain valuable insights to what truly concerns them.
 Their motivations for going renewable is where you can appeal the strongest.
 What holds them back is where you’ll need to work on--perhaps you’ll have to explain, enlighten, or offer options.
 But you’ll figure this out much later or not at all if you monopolize the business conversation.

 When you do all the talking, you’ll just bore the client.
 Talk at terms that the average homeowner can understand and appreciate.
 MODsolar believes that simple works best so be easily understood.
 Excessive information can only confuse clients, making them step back instead of going forward with your proposal.